GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

         docker run --rm -it -v $(pwd):/app hello-builder

-    That command mounts your application directory into the Docker image, and runs the image's default command (which builds a release) on your application.
-The result will be an executable release, which, if your application name is `hello`, will be located at `_build/prod/rel/hello/bin/hello.run`.
+    This command mounts your application directory into the Docker image, and runs the image's default command, which builds a release, on your application.
+The result is an executable release, which, if your application name is `hello`, will be located at `_build/prod/rel/hello/bin/hello.run`.